tcwan/nxos-sim/guides/CPUlator-setup.md

 ![CPUlator](images/CPUlator-DE1-SoC.png)

+You can use this [URL to launch CPUlator with the correct settings](https://cpulator.01xz.net/?sys=arm-de1soc&dbgchk=8110).

 - Load the `<app>.elf` executable file from your PC.
 ```
 The built in CPUlator Editor and Assembler will not be used.